Accredited by the American Psychological Association

 Qualified applicants with master's degrees may apply to enter with Advanced Standing and may apply to transfer up to 24 credits.

-Classes are scheduled on Tuesdays, Wednesdays, and Fridays to enable students to complete practica or pursue other activities.
+Classes are scheduled on Tuesdays, Wednesdays, and Fridays to enable students to complete practica.

-There are eight core doctoral faculty, five associated faculty, and two contributing faculty members.
-Of the core faculty members, seven teach in the doctoral program, and one is the full-time Clinic Director who supervises students in practicum and internship.
+There are nine core doctoral faculty, four associated faculty, and three contributing faculty members.
+Of the core faculty members, eight teach in the doctoral program, and one is the full-time Clinic Director who supervises students in practicum and internship.

-Optional concentrations available in Psychological Assessment or Couple and Family Therapy.
+Optional concentrations available in Psychological Assessment or Couple and Family Psychology.

-Theoretical orientation of the program is a complementary blend of psychodynamic and systems theories.
+Theoretical orientation of the Psy.D. program is a complementary blend of psychodynamic interpersonal and systems theories.
+Within the Psychological Assessment Concentration, students may select the optional Neuropsychology focus.

 Lab courses enable students to practice clinical skills under supervision of program faculty.